Domestic Assault Charges

 Do not plead guilty to “domestic assault” without first obtaining legal advice from a Toronto domestic assault lawyer at Kostman & Pyzer, Barristers.
 An individual charged with “domestic assault” is often forced out of their home and unable to communicate with their family.
 At Kostman and Pyzer, Barristers we work to restore the family dynamic destroyed by a simple call to the police.
 At Kostman and Pyzer, Barristers, we fight for your rights!

-Kostman & Pyzer, Barristers, have successfully defended numerous cases involving domestic assault and our firm has extensive experience in this area of law.
-We will raise every possible and realistic defense at your disposal with the goal of successfully resolving your case.
+Kostman & Pyzer, Barristers, have successfully defended numerous domestic abuse cases and our firm has extensive experience in this area of law.
+We will raise every possible and realistic defence at your disposal with the goal of successfully resolving your case.

 There may be defences available to you that are highly technical or beyond your imagination.
 Furthermore, the allegations and the evidence may be challenged under the Canadian Charter of Rights and Freedoms and this can result in a successful conclusion to your case.
 At Kostman & Pyzer, we fight for your rights and we fight to win!
-We work towards and understand the importance of getting the least restrictive bail available in all the circumstances of a Domestic Assault Case.
+We work towards and understand the importance of getting the least restrictive bail available in all the circumstances of a Domestic Abuse Case.
+Have you been charged?
+Read more about possible sentences for domestic assault charges.

-We are experienced in all types of Domestic Assault cases, including:
+We are experienced in all types of Domestic Assault and Domestic Violence cases, including:

-- Extremely Minor Allegations & No History of Assaultive Behavior: A Peace bond option can be made available where the defendant agrees to “keep the peace and be of good behaviour” and, often, to have contact with the complainant only with their written revocable consent.
+- Extremely Minor Allegations & No History of Violent or Assaultive Behaviour: A Peace bond option can be made available where the defendant agrees to “keep the peace and be of good behaviour” and, often, to have contact with the complainant only with their written revocable consent.

 - More Serious But No Significant Injury: In more serious cases, where there is no significant injury to the complainant, the client will ordinarily be offered a “discharge” (no criminal conviction or criminal record) and probation wherein the client agrees to attend the PARS (Partner Assault Response) Program.
 The client pleads guilty to “assault” and participates in the program.
 As the client gets deeper into the program, bail conditions are relaxed so as to allow greater contact between spouses.
 After the successful completion of the program, the client receives a discharge.